igneus/church-calendar-api/README.md

 Typical reasons for running your own instance include:

-* availability/reliability requirements
+- availability/reliability requirements
   (the [reference instance][calapi] is self-hosted by the author and only maintained as free time permits;
   it may be terminated at any time)
-* very high traffic expected
+- very high traffic expected
-* custom calendar data that cannot be released as open-source (e.g. because it is copyrighted by the diocese)
+- custom calendar data that cannot be released as open-source (e.g. because it is copyrighted by the diocese)
-* required control over data and algorithm updates (the reference instance is updated without prior notice)
+- required control over data and algorithm updates (the reference instance is updated without prior notice)

+## Running with Docker

+This repository includes a `dockerfile` and a `docker-compose.yml`.
+You can run your own instance by running the following command from inside this folder:

+`$ docker-compose up -d --build`

 ## Running specs